zdravkov/kendo-docs/api/mobile/listview.md

 #### To set after initialization

-     // get a reference to the grid var listview = $("#listview").data("kendoMobileListView");
+     // get a reference to the ListView widget var listview = $("#listview").data("kendoMobileListView");

      // bind to the dataBound event
      listview.bind("dataBound", function(e) {
          // handle event